Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 On the next-to-last line we moved terms involving \(\delta_j + \delta_{-j}\) and \(\delta_j^2 - \delta_{-j}^2\) into the lower order terms because those expressions do not detect departures from the average zero spacing.
 Now recognize \(\prod_{j\ge 1}\bigl(1-t^2/(j-\frac12)^2\bigr)\) as \(\cos(\pi t)\) and factor it out of the above expression.
 The terms with \(j\ge J\) give the carrier wave.
-Taking the logarithm, expanding, and replacing \(j-\frac12\) by \(j\), because \(j\ge J\) is large, we have \hyperref[x:men:densityformula]{({\xreffont\ref{x:men:densityformula}})} because \(\delta_j-\delta_{-j}=\delta(\gamma_{-j},\gamma_j)\). \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.3 The carrier wave and \(S(t)\)} \typeout{************************************************} \begin{subsectionptx}{The carrier wave and \(S(t)\)}{}{The carrier wave and \(S(t)\)}{}{}{g:subsection:idp6542752} The relationship between zero density and the size of the carrier wave can also be expressed in terms of \(S(t)\).
+Taking the logarithm, expanding, and replacing \(j-\frac12\) by \(j\), because \(j\ge J\) is large, we have \hyperref[densityformula]{({\xreffont\ref{densityformula}})} because \(\delta_j-\delta_{-j}=\delta(\gamma_{-j},\gamma_j)\). \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 8.3 The carrier wave and \(S(t)\)} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The carrier wave and \(S(t)\)}{}{The carrier wave and \(S(t)\)}{}{}{rmtwaves-5} The relationship between zero density and the size of the carrier wave can also be expressed in terms of \(S(t)\).
 Since \(S(t)\) is the error term in the zero counting function, we see that \(S(t)\) will be generally increasing in a region where the zeros are more dense than the local average, and vice-versa.
 By ``generally'' we mean when averaged across a range of several zeros, because of course \(S(t)\) is decreasing wherever it is continuous, and jumps by 1 unit at each critical zero.
-Thus we have: \begin{principle}{}{}{x:principle:prin_Z_S} In regions where \(Z(t)\) is particularly large, \(S(t)\) will on average be decreasing.
-In regions where \(Z(t)\) is particularly small, \(S(t)\) will on average be increasing. \end{principle} \hyperref[x:figure:fig_S1000wave]{Figure~{\xreffont\ref{x:figure:fig_S1000wave}}} shows \(\mathcal S_B(\theta)\), superimposed on the logarithm of the carrier wave, for \(\mathcal{Z}_B(\theta)\). \begin{figureptx}{The thinner blue graph is the carrier wave of \(\mathcal{Z}_B(\theta)\) from \hyperref[x:figure:fig_wave1000]{Figure~{\xreffont\ref{x:figure:fig_wave1000}}} and the thicker red graph is the \(\mathcal S_B(\theta)\) for \(\mathcal{Z}_B(\theta)\).
-The graphs illustrate \hyperref[x:principle:prin_Z_S]{Principle~{\xreffont\ref{x:principle:prin_Z_S}}}: \(\mathcal S_B(\theta)\) is increasing\slash{}decreasing in regions where \(\mathcal{Z}_B(\theta)\) is particularly small\slash{}large.}{x:figure:fig_S1000wave}{} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} \hyperref[x:principle:prin_Z_S]{Principle~{\xreffont\ref{x:principle:prin_Z_S}}} explains why carrier waves are not observed in plots of \(Z(t)\): \(S(t)\) grows so slowly that in the realm accessible by computers it does not have the opportunity to decrease enough to create a visible carrier wave.
+Thus we have: \begin{principle}{Principle}{}{}{prin_Z_S} In regions where \(Z(t)\) is particularly large, \(S(t)\) will on average be decreasing.
+In regions where \(Z(t)\) is particularly small, \(S(t)\) will on average be increasing. \end{principle} \hyperref[fig_S1000wave]{Figure~{\xreffont\ref{fig_S1000wave}}} shows \(\mathcal S_B(\theta)\), superimposed on the logarithm of the carrier wave, for \(\mathcal{Z}_B(\theta)\). \begin{figureptx}{Figure}{The thinner blue graph is the carrier wave of \(\mathcal{Z}_B(\theta)\) from \hyperref[fig_wave1000]{Figure~{\xreffont\ref{fig_wave1000}}} and the thicker green graph is the \(\mathcal S_B(\theta)\) for \(\mathcal{Z}_B(\theta)\).
+The graphs illustrate \hyperref[prin_Z_S]{Principle~{\xreffont\ref{prin_Z_S}}}: \(\mathcal S_B(\theta)\) is increasing\slash{}decreasing in regions where \(\mathcal{Z}_B(\theta)\) is particularly small\slash{}large.}{fig_S1000wave}{} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} \hyperref[prin_Z_S]{Principle~{\xreffont\ref{prin_Z_S}}} explains why carrier waves are not observed in plots of \(Z(t)\): \(S(t)\) remains small throughout the realm accessible by computers, so there is no opportunity for it to increase or decrease enough to create a visible carrier wave.